 Gauging the “success” or effectiveness of Recommendation 5 is challenging, but not impossible.
 One aspect of the Recommendation’s rationale was the assumption that compensation could influence the interest of qualified candidates given the responsibilities and workload of an ICANN Director.
 ATRT2 is unaware of any qualitative or quantitative studies of the Board candidate pools over time or of any feedback that speaks to the effect of implementing the Recommendation.
 Perhaps that analysis could become input for future Review Teams.
 ATRT2 would envision regular assessment of the compensation levels in the normal course of time.

-5. : Assessment of ATRT1 Recommendation 6
+Report Section 5.
+POLICY / IMPLEMENTATION / EXECUTIVE FUNCTION DISTINCTION: ATRT2 Recommendation #4 (Assessment of ATRT1 Recommendation 6)

 Findings of ATRT1